 According to Port of Charleston records, enslaved Africans shipped to the port came from the following areas: Angola (39%), Senegambia (20%), the Windward Coast (17%), the Gold Coast (13%), Sierra Leone (6%), and Madagascar, Mozambique, and the two Bights (viz., Benin and Biafra) (5% combined).
 Particularly along the western coast, the local peoples had cultivated African rice for over 3,000 years.
 African rice was originally domesticated in the inland delta of the Upper Niger River.
 Once Carolinian and Georgian planters in the American South discovered that African rice would grow in that region, they often sought enslaved Africans from rice-growing regions because of their skills and knowledge to develop and build irrigation, dams, and earthworks.
 Two British trading companies based in England operated the slave castle at Bunce Island, located in the Sierra Leone River.

 Henry Laurens was their main contact in Charleston and was a planter and slave trader.
 His counterpart in Britain was the Scottish merchant and slave trader Richard Oswald.
 Many enslaved Africans taken in West Africa were processed through Bunce Island.
 It was a prime export site for slaves to South Carolina and Georgia.
 Slave castles in Ghana, by contrast, shipped many of the people they handled to ports and markets in the Caribbean islands.
-After Freetown, Sierra Leone was founded in the late 18th century by the British as a colony for poor blacks from London and black Loyalists from Nova Scotia, resettled after the American Revolutionary War; they did not allow slaves to be taken from Sierra Leone.
+After Freetown, Sierra Leone was founded in the late 18th century by the British as a colony for poor Blacks from London and Black Loyalists from Nova Scotia, resettled after the American Revolutionary War; they did not allow slaves to be taken from Sierra Leone.
 They tried to protect the people from kidnappers.
-In 1808 Great Britain prohibited the African slave trade.
+In 1808, Great Britain prohibited the African slave trade.
 After that date, the British, whose navy patrolled to intercept slave ships off Africa, sometimes resettled Africans liberated from slave trader ships in Sierra Leone.
 Similarly, Americans sometimes settled freed slaves in Liberia, a similar colony established in the early 19th century by the American Colonization Society.

-As it was a place for freed slaves and free blacks from the United States, some free blacks emigrated there voluntarily for the chance to create their society.
+As it was a place for freed slaves and free Blacks from the United States, some free blacks emigrated there voluntarily for the chance to create their own society.
 The Gullah people have been able to preserve much of their African cultural heritage because of climate, geography, cultural pride, and patterns of importation of enslaved Africans.
-Enslaved persons from the Central Western region of Africa, originating primarily from the Mende populations of Sierra Leone, were transported to some areas of Brazil (including Bahia), and the enslaved Gullah-Geechee people were traded in what was then Charlestowne, South Carolina.
+Enslaved persons from the Central Western region of Africa, originating primarily from the Mende populations of Sierra Leone, were transported to some areas of Brazil (including Bahia), and the enslaved Gullah-Geechee people were traded in what was then Charlestown, South Carolina.
 According to British historian P.E.H.
-Hair, Gullah culture developed as a creole culture in the colonies and the United States from the peoples of many different African cultures who came together there.
+Hair, Gullah culture developed as a Creole culture in the colonies and the United States from the peoples of many different African cultures who came together there.
 These included the Baga, Fula, Kissi, Kpelle, Limba, Mandinka, Mende, Susu, Temne, Vai, and Wolof of the Rice Coast, and many from Angola, Igbo, Calabar, Congo, and the Gold Coast.

-As the rice industry was developed, planters continued to import enslaved Africans.
-By about 1708, South Carolina had a black majority.
-Coastal Georgia developed a black majority after rice cultivation expanded in the mid-18th century.
-Malaria and yellow fever became endemic.
-Fearing these diseases, many white planters and their families left the Lowcountry during the rainy spring and summer months when fevers ran rampant.
-Others lived mostly in cities such as Charleston rather than on isolated plantations, especially those on the Sea Islands.
-The planters left their European or African "rice drivers", or overseers, in charge of the rice plantations.
+The planters left their European or African "rice drivers," or overseers, in charge of the rice plantations.
 These had hundreds of laborers, with African traditions reinforced by new imports from the same regions.
-Over time, the Gullah people developed a creole culture in which elements of African languages, cultures, and community life were preserved to a high degree.
-Their culture developed in a distinct way, different from that of the enslaved Blacks in North Carolina, Virginia, and Maryland, where the enslaved lived in smaller groups and had more sustained and frequent interactions with whites and British American culture.
+Over time, the Gullah people developed a Creole culture in which elements of African languages, cultures, and community life were preserved to a high degree.
+Their culture developed in a distinct way, different from that of the enslaved Blacks in North Carolina, Virginia, and Maryland, where the enslaved lived in smaller groups.
+It had more sustained and frequent interactions with whites and British American culture.

 Civil War Period